dictoon/mayaseed/src/Mayaseed_Docs.md

 #####Overwrite Existing EXRs#####

-If this checkbox is checked then maya will convert and overwrite texture files with every export.
+If this checkbox is checked then Maya will convert and overwrite texture files with every export.

 #####Export Motion Blur#####